ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 1. Click **USER PROFILE**.
 1. Click **Delete** to remove all of your data from the {{site.data.keyword.webide}}.

-**Important**: The {{site.data.keyword.webide}} uses a single sign-on mechanism.
+The {{site.data.keyword.webide}} uses a single sign-on mechanism.
 The first time that you access this tool integration, a corresponding, but hidden, {{site.data.keyword.webide}} account is created for your IBM Cloud account.
 After you delete all of your workspaces, do not access the {{site.data.keyword.webide}}.
 If you access the {{site.data.keyword.webide}} again, a new account is automatically created that you must delete.
+{: tip}

 ## Modifying, exporting, and deleting Git Repos and Issue Tracking data
 {: #managing_grit_data}